How Do I Qualify?

 If someone at your address already gets Lifeline, your company will use a Household Worksheet to see if more than one household lives at your address.

-For full details on the Federal Lifeline Program go to: https://www.lifelinesupport.org/ls/default.aspx
+For full details on the Federal Lifeline Program or to download a paper application go to: https://www.lifelinesupport.org/ls/default.aspx